GPT may be the Spinning Jenny Moment for office workers

 Fast forward to today, and we see a similar revolution in the workplace.
 The release of ChatGPT and its underlying technology – GPT, will likely severely disrupt the world for office workers.
 Just as the Spinning Jenny increased productivity and reduced the need for human labour in the textile industry, AI technology can revolutionise how we work by automating specific tasks, freeing up time for workers to focus on higher-level tasks.
 However, as with the Spinning Jenny, this technological revolution raises concerns about the impact on workers, including the potential for job losses and other social and economic changes.
 Companies must take a responsible and ethical approach to integrate new technology into the workplace, ensuring they do not have unintended negative consequences for workers.

-Generative AI algorithms have been around for quite some time.
-Only in the last year has it started to make a significant impact.
+Generative AI algorithms have been around for quite some time, but they have only started to make a significant impact in the last year.
 Most people did not realise something was happening before OpenAI released ChatGPT at the end of November.
 Even ChatGPT, while helpful in specific applications, was still mainly fun.

 GPT-4, Google Magic Wand and Microsoft Copilot announced

-In the last week, three significant events related to Generative AI have occurred.
-On March 14, OpenAI announced and released their GPT4 algorithm, a substantial improvement on GPT3.5.
-Microsoft had already started to use the same technology inside its Bing search engine some time back.
+Three significant events related to Generative AI have occurred in the last week.
+On March 14, OpenAI announced and released its GPT4 algorithm, a substantial improvement on GPT3.5.
+Microsoft had already started using the same technology inside its Bing search engine some time back.

-Also, on March 14, Google announced their “Magic Wand“, which will provide several functions based on Google’s Large Language Model.
-As part of its upgrade to Google Workspace, Google will add a “Magic Wand” that will be able to summarise message threads in Gmail, create slide presentations, personalise customer outreach, and capture meeting notes.
+Also, on March 14, Google announced its “Magic Wand,” which will provide several functions based on Google’s Large Language Model.
+As part of its upgrade to Google Workspace, Google will add a “Magic Wand” that can summarise message threads in Gmail, create slide presentations, personalise customer outreach, and capture meeting notes.

 Microsoft Copilot